mmtk/mmtk-ruby/README.md

 In order for this binding to work, changes have been made to the Ruby core language to support generic third party heaps.
 Eventually, the aim is to upstream these changes.
-Until then, the modifications can be found [under my fork here](https://github.com/wks/ruby), on the branch `third-party-heap`.
+Until then, the modifications can be found [under our fork here](https://github.com/mmtk/ruby), on the branch `third-party-heap`.

 This repository is based on previous work of Angus Atkinson, and the original repository can be found [here](https://github.com/angussidney/mmtk-ruby.git),